-In 2015, Texas enacted legislation to establish a state-chartered precious-metals depository.
-Texas hopes to eliminate the risk involved in using storage provided by Wall Street bankers for its state pension fund gold, but also to save money on fees and create jobs by holding the gold inside the Lone Star State.
+In 2015, Texas enacted legislation to establish a state-chartered precious metals depository.
 Around the same time, Idaho established a sensible framework for private depositories to operate using best practices and has since signed off on two in-state depositories.